Jaswantgoyalg/ToDoList/README.md

 - LocalStorage: After adding the tasks, the current look of the page is saved in the browser's LocalStorage.
 - Responsive design: User can synchronized between multiple devices.
 - Comments in the code: I have added simple and conceptual comments in every line of code in all files, to helping the understanding the logic for others.
+- Use down key to add a new task.

 ## Further More Possible Advanced improvements